chromatone/chromatone.center/content/contacts/index.md

 ---
 title: Contacts
-description: The project and it's author
+description: The project and its author
 date: 2021-01-01
 cover: javier-balseiro.jpg
 org: